 Investors remained concerned about underlying trends of slowing economic growth and weaker earnings.
 Analysts have slashed their 2019 earnings growth estimates for developed stocks from around 10 percent to 5 percent.

 As investors went back into risky assets they sold safe-haven government bonds, driving yields up.
-The 10-year U.S. Treasury note yield hit a one-week high at 2.700 percent.
+The 10-year U.S. Treasury yield hit a one-week high at 2.700 percent.